avanov/typeit/docs/quickstart_guide.rst

-`inflection <https://inflection.readthedocs.io/en/latest/>`_ package), which rarely works consistently across all possible corner cases, ``typeit`` explicitly provides you with a reference point in the code, that you can track and refactor with Intelligent Code Completion tools, should that necessity arise.
+`inflection <https://inflection.readthedocs.io/en/latest/>`_ package), which rarely works consistently across all possible corner cases, ``typeit`` explicitly provides you with a reference point in the code, that you can track and refactor with Intelligent Code Completion tools, should that necessity arise (but this doesn't meant that you cannot apply a global rule to override all attribute names, please refer to the :ref:`Constructor Flags` section of this manual for more details).

 You can use the same ``overrides`` object to specify rules for attributes of any nested types, for instance: